 Pirsch

-Pirsch takes a different approach entirely: server-side only analytics.
+Pirsch takes a different approach: server-side only analytics.
 There's no JavaScript snippet to load.
-Instead, you send events from your backend, which means ad blockers can't interfere.
+Instead, you send events from your backend, so ad blockers can't interfere.

-Best for: Developers who want 100% accurate tracking that can't be blocked by browser extensions.
+Best for: developers who want 100% accurate tracking that browser extensions can't block.

 - Server-side only, no JavaScript needed